Dr James Chetwood

 Before arriving at Cork, James taught in the History Department at the University of Sheffield, the School of English at the University of Nottingham and was Lecturer in Medieval History at the University of Hull.

 His first article ‘Re-evaluating English personal naming on the eve of the Conquest’ won the Early Medieval Europe Prize and the Paul E. Szarmach Prize.
-A monograph based on his PhD research will be published by Amsterdam University Press in 2023.
+A monograph based on his PhD research is under contract with Amsterdam University Press.

 My current project focuses on the transition between late antiquity and the early medieval world.
 It examines personal names of the people of southern Britain between c.350 and c.800 to add a new dimension to the ongoing debate around the adventus saxonum – the so-called ‘coming of the English’ to Britain.